duyen21/World-Events-Analysis/README.md

 ### Data processing

-Given the [screenshots](https://drive.google.com/file/d/1XhV7EUPRAKlzKHYpjR_LN1W3IjP8l-5U/view) from three news sources CNN, Fox, and Alijazeera, we started to process the data
+Technologies such as Optical Character Recognition (OCR), Named Entity Recognition (NER), GeoParsing and some visualization are ultilized to analyze the given data.

-1. OCR was first used to extra text out of
+1. Firstly, the OCR tool Tesseract was used to extract text out of the given screenshots.
-2. NER was then used to detect the following entities:
+2. Secondly, the NER tool SpaCy was used to detect and extra the following entities out of OCR texts:
 - PERSON: People, including fictional.
 - NORP: Nationalities or religious or political groups.
 - FAC: Buildings, airports, highways, bridges, etc.